-Jake Sidwell enters his third year on the UVA softball staff in the 2021-22 academic year.
+Jake Sidwell enters his fourth year on the UVA softball staff in the 2021-22 academic year.
 Sidwell works extensively with Virginia’s offense and guide the development of Cavalier hitters.

 Sidwell came to Virginia after spending the 2019 season as a volunteer assistant with George Washington baseball under head coach Gregg Ritchie, who is a former MLB hitting coach and the current U18 hitting coach for Team USA.
 Ritchie spent 15 seasons as a minor league hitting coach and two years as the hitting coach for the Pittsburgh Pirates.

 With Sidwell on staff in 2019, GW posted a .292 batting average as a team.
-The mark was the 35th-best average in collegiate baseball last season.
+The mark was the 35th-best average in collegiate baseball that season.
 Dom D’Alessandro finished the year with a .423 average for the Colonials, the second-best batting average of any player in the country.
 A Colonial also led the A-10 in RBI, slugging percentage, on-base percentage and runs scored in 2019.

 Sidwell also helped develop the GW catchers, who posted the second-best caught stealing percentage in the A-10.
 Along with his on-field duties, Sidwell directed and organized GW baseball camps and clinics.